martinring/thesis/src/5-Partitioning.md

 referred to as conditional model checking [@Beyer2012].
 Furthermore, the term is also used in the context of agents [@Caragiannis2012,@Yu2011], but refers to verification of truthfulness.
-However, the methodology proposed in this chapter here is not related to any of these previous work and, hence, is novel to the best of our knowledge.
+However, the methodology proposed in this chapter here is not related to any of these previous works and, hence, is novel to the best of our knowledge.

 ## Conclusion